amcs11/Bootstrap-02hmwk/README.md

 I began this project by creating an index.html, portfolio.html and a contact.html.
 Once those were added I began the layout of the index.html with photo and then adjusted the navbar and text placement around that central photo.
-I then worked on links to each page using img src for each page link resulting in the following web pages:
+I then worked on the links to each page using img src for each page link resulting in the following web pages:

 Home page should look like,
   ![](Assets/Images/ScreenShot-HomePage.png)